 Smartcar and the toll-based mobility services provider emovis partner to provide a fair and sustainable road usage charge program to vehicle owners in Utah.
-Since January 2020, Smartcar’s hardware-free mileage verification API has helped simplify the program’s onboarding experience and increase conversions.
+Since January 2020, Smartcar’s hardware-free mileage verification API has helped simplify the program’s onboarding experience and increased conversions.

 State governments across the U.S. face increasing challenges with one of their primary funding mechanisms: the fuel tax.
 The taxes that states collect on gasoline and diesel fuel purchases go toward road construction and repair.
 As cars become more fuel-efficient and electric vehicles become more common, gas tax revenue steadily decreases, and many states struggle to cover their road maintenance costs.

 Although more than half of U.S. states have either raised or reformed their fuel taxes since 2013, those efforts fail to provide a fair and sustainable solution to the problem.
 First, raising fuel taxes means that owners of gasoline and diesel cars pay a significant amount of taxes, while hybrid and electric vehicle owners pay significantly less or nothing at all.
 Second, as more and more people switch to alternative fuel vehicles, states will have to keep increasing gas taxes until fuel becomes unjustifiably expensive.

 Some U.S. states are exploring road usage charge (RUC) programs as an alternative to the fuel tax.
 Road usage charge is the concept of charging vehicle owners a per-mile fee instead of taxing their gasoline and diesel fuel purchases.
 The solution is fair to vehicle owners, who get charged based on how much they use the state’s roads regardless of the type of car they drive.
 It is also sustainable for state governments, which no longer depend on gasoline purchases.